-Selected departures available from February to November 2020
+Selected departures up to November 2020 & January to November 2021

 To paraphrase Jane Austen, it is a truth universally acknowledged that the recent histories of India and Britain are inextricably intertwined.
 This tour will highlight how this relationship developed and finally evolved into Indian independence.

 We’ll visit Calcutta, the capital of India during the time that it was governed by the mighty East India Company and discover how it developed its economic success with the famous tea estates in Darjeeling.
 We will also see the negative consequences, with the remains of the siege of the British Residency in Lucknow.
 Along the way, we’ll also visit India’s oldest city, Varanasi, the Holy City for Hindus, who come to bathe in the waters of the Ganges.

 On this inspiring tour, we’ll also travel on the famous Indian Railway system, the largest in the world, en route to Varanasi.
 Spectacularly located along the Ganges, this spiritual city is known for its bustling atmosphere and the sights and sounds along the city’s famous bathing ‘ghats’, where it sometimes seems the whole of India has come to wash in the holy ‘Mother Ganges’.
 We’ll take an exciting rickshaw ride through the teeming streets and enjoy the sights from our boat ride on the river.
 Next morning, we will wake by sunrise to enjoy another peaceful boat ride along the soft, misty water.